Refuges / housing

 What is next?

-- The refuge redevelopment program consisting of 17 new core and cluster refuges as well as for the establishment of two new Aboriginal family violence refuges, is scheduled to be completed by 2021.
+- The refuge redevelopment program consisting of 17 new core and cluster refuges as well as for the establishment of two new Aboriginal family violence refuges, is scheduled to be completed in 2022.

 What difference will we make?

 This initiative will contribute to the National Outcomes that Indigenous communities are strengthened and that services meet the needs of women and their children experiencing violence.

 The Victorian Family Violence Outcomes Framework was published in Ending Family Violence: Victoria’s Plan for Change, which outlined Victoria’s priorities in preventing and responding to family violence, why they matter, and what constitutes success.
 The Victorian Family Violence Outcomes Framework is a whole of Government framework and is intended to ensure Victorian family violence reform efforts are focused on the actions that make a difference.
 The Victorian Government is progressing development of the framework, including through indicators and measures.
 In time, measurement and monitoring of Victorian family violence outcomes may also support reporting for the National Plan.